Calcium

 Tips

-· Don’t forget vitamin D, which helps absorb calcium (sunlight, fortified foods, or a supplement).
+Don't forget vitamin D, which helps the body absorb calcium (through sunlight, fortified foods, or a supplement).
 Without it, only 10-15% of calcium is absorbed.

-· If you avoid dairy, use fortified plant-based alternatives (check the label)
+If you avoid dairy, use fortified plant-based alternatives (check the label for calcium content) but avoid using almond milk.

-· Cooking Matters: Boiling high-oxalate greens (collards, kale) discards oxalates in water.
-Steam or sauté broccoli/bok choy.
+Cooking Matters: Boiling high-oxalate greens (such as collards and kale) discards oxalates in the water; steam or sauté broccoli/bok choy.

-· Avoid taking iron or zinc supplements with meals that are high in calcium.
+Avoid taking iron or zinc supplements with meals that contain high amounts of calcium.

 Supplements